 My aunt has continued to make ornaments over the years, and they've joined the box of originals to make quite a collection.
 One of my favorites was the doll see below, made from a napkin and tablecloth set that belong to my great-grandmother, Marie (LEWIS) ROBBINS.
 Marie had purchased the linens from Lillie's Department Store in Coopersville, Michigan and embroidered the corners and edges herself.
 Aunt Louise had inherited the set, but it had become damaged while in storage.
 She salvaged the materials and created these cloth doll ornaments, and gave one of each to me, my sister, and our girl cousins.
 So it is doubly sentimental to me.

 I also have many ornaments that bring me very happy memories; clever crafty ornaments given by my mother's sister-in-law; still others by students and co-workers, more family members and friends.
 Some of my favorites are the six from when I worked at my children's elementary school.
 The principal always decorated the tree in the foyer with a fantastic theme rivaling anything you could see in a magazine.
 One year it was gingerbread men, another a sports theme, still another everything nautical.
 Each staff member would have a matching ornament with his or her name on it and the year as a keepsake.
 Our principal always started the new theme with his wife's school's tree (she was also an elementary school principal); then the following year, our school would get the decorations.
 The next two years, the decorations would go to two other schools; so everything was recycled and enjoyed by many students, staff and families around the district.

-This post is a part of the "Advent Calendar of Christmas Memories" meme created by Thomas and Jasia.
+This post is a part of the "Advent Calendar of Christmas Memories" meme created in 2007 by Thomas and Jasia.
 You, too, can write your own Christmas memories, either for your personal journal or blog.
-Click on their names for the list of topics.
-To see what others have written, go here.
+Visit Geneabloggers to participate and to read others' posts on these topics.